demichie/peakLocator_1.0/README.md

 This project is a modern migration of an original Flask-based application, now featuring an interactive, user-friendly interface powered by Plotly and Streamlit.

-The iriginal tool is described in:
+The original tool is described in:

 *Granieri, Domenico, Mattia de’Michieli Vitturi, and Marina Bisson.
 "PeakLocator 1.0, a web tool to compare extreme value areas among maps."
 Annals of Geophysics 61, no. 5 (2018).*